Network-Sec/privATM/README.md

 ## WIP - Work In Progress
 We just started working on this.
 Come back in 3 months or later - we already made good progress but are still far from what we'd like to deliver in the final version.

 `Note:` ATM there's a ton of `C#` code at the beginning of the script, we'll weed that out before the first 1.0 release, and maybe make a light / stealth / powershell-only version.
-Just ignore it for now.
+Just ignore it for now, some of it is actually used, some is experimental.

 ### TODO list
 - Certify